 DiskPulse allows one to save disk change monitoring reports in an SQL database.
 In order to enable SQL database reports,

-open the main settings page and click on the 'Configure SQL Database' link.
-On the SQL database configuration page enter the ODBC data source,
+open the main options dialog and select the 'Database' tab.
+On the SQL database configuration tab enter the ODBC data source,

 user name and password to use to save reports to the SQL database.

-Now, open the advanced disk change monitoring options page, press the 'Add Action' button and select the 'Save Report to SQL Database' action type.
+press the 'Add Action' button and select the 'Save Report to SQL Database' action type.
 During the disk change

-monitoring process, DiskPulse server will save every X detected file system changes to the specified
+monitoring process, DiskPulse server will save every X detected file system changes to the specified SQL database

-In order to open the reports page, press the 'Reports' button located on the DiskPulse Server main status page.
+reports dialog.
+In order to open the database reports dialog, press the 'Database' button located on the main toolbar.

-For each disk change monitoring report, the reports page shows the report ID, the report date and time, the name of the disk change
+For each disk change monitoring report, the reports page shows the report date and time, the name of the disk change

 monitoring command generated the report and the number of file system changes saved in each specific report.

-each detected file system change, the disk change monitoring results page shows the date and time of
+reports dialog.
+For each detected file system change, the disk change monitoring results dialog shows the date and time of

 the change, the type of the change operation (created, modified, deleted, etc.), the size of the file as recorded at the

 time of the change, the owner of the changed file or directory and the name of the changed file or directory.